quiode/Analysis_II_Cheat_Sheet/README.md

 # Analysis II Cheat Sheet

-A Cheast Sheet for the Analysis II Course at ETHZ.
+A Cheat Sheet for the Analysis II Course at ETHZ.

 Written in [typst](https://typst.app/docs/).

-## Developement
+## Development

 To compile the pdf run `typst watch cheat_sheet.typ --open`.